stamarty/CSharp-Exercize/README.md

 - **Module6Files** - Various methods to manipulate files using **C#**.

+- **MostCommonWordInString** - I was asked this question on an interview.
+Build a method that outputs the most common word in a given string.
+This is currently incomplete, but I am using the Substring method and hashtables to try to make this work.

 -----------

 ## Files for my own reference (*here be questions*)